 I saw your previous solution for counting the number of work days.
-How can I modify it to not count dates in my
+How can I modify it to not count dates in my holiday table?

 CREATE TABLE holiday ( id NUMBER (10) PRIMARY KEY, start_dt DATE NOT NULL, end_dt DATE NOT NULL, cmnt VARCHAR2 (100) );